Al Gore: “Our Democracy has been hacked and the GDP measure of growth is insane, but I’m still optimistic about our future”.

 1- Parabens (Methyl, Propyl, Butyl and Ethyl Paraben):

 Parabens are one of the most common cosmetic preservatives, they are used to inhibit microbial growth and extend shelf life.
 Unfortunately it can cause skin rashes, and most importantly, it has been found in great concentrations in human breast tumors.
-There are no studies yet that confirm that parabens can cause cancer, but the fact that some cosmetic firms are stopping the use of this ingredient and labeling their products “pareben free” makes me want to get very far away from them.
+There are no studies yet that confirm that parabens can cause cancer.
+But the fact that some cosmetic firms are stopping the use of this ingredient and labeling their products “pareben free” makes me want to get very far away from them.

 2-Synthetic Fragrance: